-The Library has maps and geographic information in many formats: single maps (sheet maps), and atlases, for example.
+The Library has maps and geographic information in many formats: single maps (sheet maps) and atlases, for example.
 Those items can be found on the Carlson Library's Third Floor.
-In addition to the Map Collection, maps may also be found in the Reference, Government Documents, the General Collection, and online.
+In addition to the Map Collection, maps may also be found in Government Documents, the General Collection, and online.

-Or, topograhic maps of Ohio and other Great Lakes states can be found with a:
+Or, topographic maps of Ohio and other Great Lakes states can be found with a:

 The libraries have access to several databases that provide specialized geographic information from OhioLINK.
 There are also plenty of free map-related sites on the Internet.